seerge/g-helper/README.md

 App requires [.NET7](https://dotnet.microsoft.com/en-us/download) to be installed.
 Most probably you already have it.
 Otherwise you can [download it](https://dotnet.microsoft.com/en-us/download).

 I recommend to keep "Asus Optimization Service" running, as it keeps basic laptop hotkeys such as screen or keyboard brightness adjustment working.
 If you have (or had) MyASUS app installed, that service is most probably still up an running even after MyASUS uninstall.
-It's part of [Asus System Controll Interface](https://www.asus.com/support/FAQ/1047338/).
-You can install it, and later disable / remove unnecesarily services by running [this bat file](https://raw.githubusercontent.com/seerge/g-helper/main/stop-asus-sv.bat) as admin.
+It's part of [Asus System Control Interface](https://www.asus.com/support/FAQ/1047338/).
+You can install it, and later disable / remove unnecessarily services by running [this bat file](https://raw.githubusercontent.com/seerge/g-helper/main/stop-asus-sv.bat) as admin.

-Note: Uses low level ASUS ACPI commands and doens't require Armory Crate to be installed at all!
+Note: Uses low level ASUS ACPI commands and doesn't require Armory Crate to be installed at all!
 Doesn't need administrator privileges to run!

-I don`t have Microsoft certificate to sign app yet, so if you get a warning from Windows Defender on launch (Windows Protected your PC), click More Info -> Run anyway.
+I don't have a Microsoft certificate to sign the app yet, so if you get a warning from Windows Defender on launch (Windows Protected your PC), click More Info -> Run anyway.
 Alternatively you can compile and run project by yourself using Visual Studio :)

 Settings file is stored at %AppData%\GHelper

-P.S.: It's not recommended to use app in combination with Armory Crate, cause they adjust same settings.
+P.S.: It's not recommended to use an app in combination with Armory Crate, cause they adjust the same settings.

 ------------------